ankita-bhardwaj/Google-Merchandise---Retail-Customer-Segmentation-and-Product-Recommendation-System/README.md

 # 1.1	Problem Statement
 The main objectives of this project are:
-- identify different customer segments in the data set so that Google can understand customer preferences with respect to the merchandise.
+- Identify different customer segments in the data set so that Google can understand customer preferences with respect to the merchandise.
 This will help Google and third party sellers devise and implement targeted marketing campaigns for certain types of products.
 - For customers within a segment, identify products that they might be interested based on what the peers in the segment have viewed and/or purchased.
 This will help Google provide a personalised service to the customers while also increase the time spent on the website in the hope that the customers will eventually make a purchase.

 # 2. Methods